 Bitoque makes for a great value lunch and is rarely more than €8.

 The Portuguese have always loved their spicy food, but it was only in the 1970s that Frango a Piri-Piri was brought to Portugal with refugees fleeing the violence of Mozambique.
-The spicey chicken was instantly loved by Lisboetas who adopted it as a takeaway food (similar to Pizza in other countries).
+The spicey chicken was instantly loved by Lisboetas who adopted it as their staple takeaway food (similar to Pizza in other countries).

-Frango a Piri-Piri or Frango Assado (grilled chicken) has the chicken smothered in an incredibly spicey Piri-Piri sauce and flame-grilled.
+Frango a Piri-Piri or Frango Assado (grilled chicken) has the chicken smothered in an incredibly spicey Piri-Piri sauce and is then flame-grilled.
 As you are eating in Lisbon, the chicken will be served with customary rice, chips and salad.

 Insight: This is a spicy dish, but you can always ask for extra “Piri-Piri”, a mind-blowing chilli oil.
 This oil can always be asked as an accompaniment to other dishes.

-The Portuguese version uses white or kidney beans, instead of black beans, so is not the distinctive black colour as the Brazilian variance.
+The Portuguese version uses white or kidney beans, instead of black beans, so it is not the distinctive black colour as the Brazilian variance.
 Into the Feijoada a variety of meats can be added, such as chouriço, Morcela, beef and pork.

 Feijoada is hearty and filling meal, ideal if you are hungry after a long day of sightseeing.